-The Company's condensed interim financial statements for the three and nine months ended October 31, 2016 and this accompanying MD&A may contain certain statements that may be deemed "forward-looking statements".
+The Company's audited financial statements for the year ended January 31, 2017 and this MD&A may contain certain statements that may be deemed "forward-looking statements".
 All statements in this document, other than statements of historical fact, which address events or developments that the Company expects to occur, are forward looking statements.
 Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects", "plans", "anticipates", "believes", "intends", "estimates", "projects", "potential", "interprets" and similar expressions, or events or conditions that "will", "would", "may", "could" or "should" occur.
 Forward-looking statements in this document include statements regarding future exploration programs, joint venture partner participation, liquidity and effects of accounting policy changes.